tikmatrix/www.tikmatrix.com/blog/tiktok-risk-control-guide.md

 - ✅ Use **physical Android devices only** (no emulators or virtual phones)
 - ⚠️ Avoid second-hand devices used for TikTok before
-- ⚠️ Avoid inserting SIM cards that expose your real region
+- ⚠️ Avoid inserting SIM cards that expose your real region (referring to countries and regions prohibited by TikTok)

 Even with proxies, device-level identity still matters.
 Our tests show that **using “dirty devices” under the same IP** increases ban risk up to 5x.